-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference tools are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines, so you may find the language more technical than the condition leaflets.

-This is suitable as a screening test for depressive symptoms in the elderly; ideal for evaluating the clinical severity of depression, and therefore for monitoring treatment.
-It is easy to administer, needs no prior psychiatric knowledge and has been well validated in many environments.
+This is suitable as a screening test for depression symptoms in the elderly; ideal for evaluating the clinical severity of depression and therefore for monitoring treatment.
+It is easy to administer, needs no prior psychiatric knowledge and has been well validated in many environments.[1, 2]

-Depression assessments such as the 4 item Geriatric Depression Scale are easy and quick to perform with a high sensitivity and specificity.
+Depression assessments such as the 4-item Geriatric Depression Scale are easy and quick to perform, with a high sensitivity and specificity.
 Patients who screen positive for depression should be considered for antidepressants and be reassessed cognitively when their depression has lifted.
-Care must be taken as dementia and depression often co-exist.
+Care must be taken, as dementia and depression often co-exist.

 Dr Yesavage has confirmed that the original scale (from which the calculator has been derived) is in the public domain due to it being partly the result of US Federal support.

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Egton Medical Information Systems Limited has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.